What is Monash Sensory Science?

 As artist in residence, she is generating tactile displays and multi-sensory, multimodal artworks that makes science including Jamie’s research accessible to the low vision and blind community.
 Jamie and Erica have hosted a number of Sensory Science exhibitions nationally covering the fields of immunity, vision and cancer.

-The Monash Sensory Science team have been recognised for their contributions to Diversity and Inclusion: Winner of the Monash University 2018 Vice-Chancellor’s Diversity and Inclusion Award, Finalist of the Department of Industry, Innovation and Science Eureka Prize for STEM Inclusion 2019 and 2020 Breakthrough of the Year Finalist at the Falling Walls Conference and Berlin Science Week.
+The Monash Sensory Science team have been recognised for their contributions to Diversity and Inclusion: Winner of the Monash University 2018 Vice-Chancellor’s Diversity and Inclusion Award, Finalist of the Department of Industry, Innovation and Science Eureka Prize for STEM Inclusion 2019, 2020 Breakthrough of the Year Finalist at the Falling Walls Conference and Berlin Science Week; and recently the ‘Highly commended’ Award in the Design strategy of 2023 Victorian Premier’s Design Awards.

 Read coverage of this work:

-We will be expanding these Sensory Science exhibitions and bringing them to schools.
-If you are interested in having us come to your school, please send us an enquiry at Contact Us.
+We will be expanding these Sensory Science exhibitions and bringing them to schools and internationally.
+If you are interested in having us come to your school or assist with setting up something similar at your institute, please send us an enquiry at Contact Us.

-Watch videos of our Sensory Science exhibitions as we create multi-sensory and multimodal artworks to communicate current biomedical research to blind and low vision audiences.
+Watch videos below of our Sensory Science exhibitions as we create multi-sensory and multimodal artworks to communicate current biomedical research to blind, low vision and diverse needs audiences.

 Monash Sensory Science Events